 FAQs

-1. Does Google penalize AI content?
+1. Does Google penalize AI-generated content?

 Google does not penalize content solely for being AI-generated.